esdc-devcop/esdc-devcop.github.io/_guides/TLS_Certificate_Expiry.md

 Open a NSD ticket if your TLS certificate is expiring in 14 days or less.

-### Get your TSL Expiration date
+### Get your TLS Expiration date

 Here are some methods to monitor your TLS certification expiry date.

-Using a web browser:
+#### Using a web browser:

+For Edge and Chrome
-1. Open a web browser, navigate to your production hosted web site.
+1. Open web browser, navigate to your production hosted web site.
 2. Click on the "padlock" icon and select "certificate"
 3. Note the Certificate expiration date

+For FireFox:
+A. Open web browser, navigate to your production hosted web site.
+B. Click on the "padlock" icon and select the arrow next to the certificate info (sercure)
+C. Note the Certificate expiration date

 In Outlook, create a reminder 14 days before the TLS expiry.
 Include Developers, Technical Advisors dn 24-7 support staff.
 NOTE: Always verify if a certificate has been renewed before submitting an NSD ticket.

-Using code:
+#### Using Source code:

-If your team has a custom "monitor solution", you can implement TLS expiration verification using code.
+Uou can implement TLS expiration verification using code.
+Your team can include TLS verification in your custom monitor solution.

-SDS is offering 3 different flavors of code snippets you can implement in your monitoring solution(Java, C# & .Net).
+SDS is offering  flavors of code snippets you can implement in your monitoring solution(Java, C# & .Net).
 The code snippets functions require the URL to be verified as a string parameter and returns the amount of days before TLS expiry.
 In your monitoring solution, you can implement the desired code snippet to display a message or send a notification when expiry is less than 14 days.